Self-hosting PKI with Step-CA

 Configuration

-Setting things up now could be as easy as running step ca init as the right user, but this sets up a root certificate that is valid for ten years.
+user, but this sets up a root certificate that is valid for ten years.

 I think ten years might be the worst expirationtime one can choose.
 It's long enough that you've definitely forgotten how you set things up, and short enough that things are probably still using it when it expires.
 Either choose something short enough that you'll easily be able to rotate it when it expires, or something long enough that you won't have to worry.
 I chose the latter, and went for 100+ years.

-First cd into /var/step-ca, create folders for secrets and certificates, and create a random password for the intermediate certificate that will be used to sign other certificates.
+create a random password for the intermediate certificate that will be used to

 $ doas su -l -s /bin/sh _step-ca